-Rosemary works on seasonal to decadal climate prediction with a particular emphasis on climate extremes and tropical storms.
+Rosemary works on monthly to decadal climate prediction with a particular emphasis on predictability and modes of variability.

-Rosemary's work involves investigation into the potential for seamless predictions of climate extremes and tropical storm activity on seasonal to decadal time scales, using ensemble predictions from the Met Office Decadal Prediction System, DePreSys.
+Rosemary's work involves investigation into the predictability of climate variables on monthly to decadal time scales, and assessment of the forecast skill of decadal prediction systems, primarily using ensemble predictions from the Met Office Decadal Prediction System, DePreSys.

-Rosemary joined the Met Office Hadley Centre in 2008 as a member of the Seasonal to Decadal Prediction group.
-Prior to that, Rosemary did the Atmospheric Science MSc at the University of East Anglia, following on from a BSc in Mathematics from Cambridge University, and worked briefly as a research assistant for the British Antarctic Survey.
+Rosemary joined the Met Office Hadley Centre in 2008 as a member of the Monthly to Decadal Prediction group.
+Prior to that, Rosemary achieved an Atmospheric Science MSc from the University of East Anglia, following on from a BSc in Mathematics from Cambridge University, and worked briefly as a research assistant for the British Antarctic Survey.

 Awarded the World Meteorological Organization Professor Mariolopoulos Trust Fund Award for 2016.